Java Tutorial: Basic Operators Examples

 40

 How did it work?
-The default value of the operand is "10" or "1010" then left a shift by "2" or add two digits of "0" on the right of "1010" then result in the value "101000".
+The default value of the operand is "10" or "1010", then left shift by "2" or add two digits of "0" on the right of "1010" then resulting in the value "101000".
 The result "101000" converted to decimal will be "40".

 Java Right Shift and Assignment Operator ">>="

-The operand on its left is a binary right shift by the value on its right then save the result on the operand.
-It uses three characters or symbols ">>=".
+The operand on its left is a binary right shift by the value on its right, then save the result in the operand.
+It uses three characters or symbols:">>=".

 int h = 13;